curl/curl/tests/FILEFORMAT.md

 `crlf=yes` forces the newlines to become CRLF even if not written so in the test.

+`loadfile="filename"` makes loading the data from an external file.

 ### `<file name="%LOGDIR/filename" [mode="text"]>`
 The file's contents must be identical to this after the test is complete.
 Use